Demand Delay of New Taxes on Tax-Exempt Organizations

 California Considers Crowdfunding Legislation

-alleges that the PayPal giving platform re-direct funds to charitable organizations other than those designated by donors without informing donors.
+instance, one lawsuit alleges that the PayPal giving platform re-direct funds to charitable organizations other than those designated by donors without informing donors.
 There are also reports that scam artists are raising money supposedly for nonprofits but taking the money themselves, that platforms are taking large undisclosed cuts of donations, and so forth.
-CalNonprofits, the state association of nonprofits, has created a seven-question survey to hear more about the experiences of nonprofits and donors.
+CalNonprofits, the state association of nonprofits, has created a seven-question survey to hear more about the experiences of

 Court Rules Public Cannot Fund Church Restoration